Pluvie/ion/doc/README.md

 ### Types

 ⚡️ION⚡️ wants to simplfy and bring some clarity to C primitive types.
-Long time C programmers know that this is a very hard topic, so ⚡️ION⚡️ offers a **very hot** take.
+Long time C programmers know that this is a very hard topic, so we offer a **very hot** take.
 The only primitive types available when programming with ⚡️ION⚡️ library are:

 ```c